BurnOutTrader/fund-forge/ff_strategies/README.md

 This is only regarding initial subscriptions, additional subscriptions will have to specify the option.
 If true we will create new bars based on the time when there is no new primary data available, this can result in bars where ohlc price are all == to the last bars close price.
 Bars filling forward without data normally look like this: "_" where there was not price action.
 They could also open and then receive a price update sometime during the resolution period.
-With fill forward enabled, during market close you will receive a series of bars resembling `_ _ _ _ _` instead of no bars at all.
+With fill forward enabled, during market close you will receive a series of bars resembling _ _ _ _ _ instead of no bars at all.
 You should consider that some indicators like ATR might see these bars and drop the ATR to 0 during these periods.
 If this is false, you will see periods of no data in backtests when the market is closed, as the engine ticks at buffering_millis through the close hours, until new  data is received.

-#### `replay_delay_ms: Option<u64>:`
-The delay in milliseconds between time slices for market replay style backtesting. this will be ignored in live trading.

 #### `retain_history: u64:`
 The number of bars to retain in memory for the strategy.
 This is useful for strategies that need to reference previous bars for calculations, this is only for our initial subscriptions.